streamlit/streamlit/docs/deploy_streamlit_app.md

 ### Set up secrets

-In the Streamlit cloud deployment interface, there is a link for 'Advanced settings'.
+In the Streamlit Cloud deployment interface, there is a link for 'Advanced settings'.
 Clicking this link will bring up the secrets interface:

 ![streamlit cloud advanced settings](_static/img/streamlit_cloud_secrets_interface.png)